 Unlike many other drug offenses, possession of methamphetamine for sale in violation of the Possession of Dangerous Drugs for Sale statute, Arizona Revised Statutes § 13-3407(A)(2), is not covered by Proposition 200.

 Unlike simple possession of methamphetamine cases, the government must prove that you possessed the methamphetamine for sale.
 This must be proved through different indicia of sales, including being above the threshold amount; the presence of ledgers; the presence of large amounts of money; individual packaging of the drugs; the presence of scales; and other factors.
-There may be many different explanations for the presence of these items, including the presence of a large amount of methamphetamine, which you should explore with your attorney to form a defense to Possession of Dangerous Drugs for Sale.
+There may be many different explanations for the presence of these items, including the presence of a large amount of methamphetamine, which you should explore with your Phoenix drug defense attorney to form a defense to Possession of Dangerous Drugs for Sale.